Award winning Cheltenham Wedding Photographer

 Editing, post processing or “photoshopping” is a very important part of giving you a finished product.
 I will only edit pictures to enhance them and I do it with great care.
 Typical edits usually cover the following; exposure, tone and colour adjustment, blemish/spot removal, or the removal of a simple object that does not enhance your image.
 Please see some before and after examples below.

 The two images above are of a model during a workshop not a bride.
-Above, I have cropped the image a little to adjust composition, adjusted the skin tone, smoothed the skin a little and done some mild blemish removal to give a healthy natural look, much more pleasing on the eye and I think the finished image looks “un-edited”.
+Above, I have cropped the image a little to adjust composition.
+Then adjusted the skin tone, smoothed the skin a little and a little blemish removal.
+Much more pleasing on the eye and I think the finished image looks very natural.

 Road signs are obviously a critical and important part of road safety.
 Apart from when there is one on top of the groomsman’s head!!!
 The sign on the left hand side needed to go too for balance.